 An inspection is an important part of the rental license process, but it’s not required in all cities.
 When an inspector is sent out, their main objective is to ensure that the property is livable for tenants and meets the necessary safety requirements.
 The inspector will check the plumbing and electrical systems and also make sure the smoke detectors are in working order.
 The rental licensing inspections are different in each city, but generally, they serve to look for major health issue violations.
 Some places may require re-inspection after a certain number of years.

 Make Necessary Changes

 After you’ve done your inspection, make any necessary changes.
 To complete the changes properly (and up to code), it’s a good idea to hire a professional, licensed contractor.
 After the work is done, you’ll do another inspection to ensure you’re good to go.
 From there, you’ll receive your license and can move along with the next step—finding your tenants.

-If you’re asking, do you need a business license to rent your home? the answer is sometimes yes.
+But do you need a business license to rent your home?
+Again, the answer isn’t straightforward: it depends on where your home is.
 Whether or not you need a business license to rent out your home is decided at the state level.
 Some people choose to create an LLC for their rental properties to reduce their liability risk and separate their assets.
 This also allows for “pass-through” taxation, which appeals to many people.
 The business income passes through the business to the LLC members who can then report their share of profits or losses on their individual tax returns.